Events can be sent to and from devices on the Medium One platform using MQTT.

 - For example, there may be a "microwaves" group, a "2014-microwaves" group and a "MT-2014A" group for a specific model number.
-A MT-2014A microwave might listen to messages sent to all three groups.
+An MT-2014A microwave might listen to messages sent to all three groups.

 Note: There are no formal controls for groups or device IDs, which groups a device should listen to are up to you.
 Nothing prevents a dishwasher from listening to the microwave group, and nothing prevents device A from sending messages as device B or listening to messages for device B.

-Getting hash information
+Getting MQTT information

-To retrieve the user hash for the device registration user: Go to Setup -> Manage Administrators.
+- Device Registration User: Go to Setup -> Manage Administrators.
 Click Edit for the API Registration User type and it will appear in the next page.
 If you don't have an API Registration User type, you can simply create one by clicking on Add New User.

 Device users authenticate with a username of the form

-"<project_hash>/<user_hash>" with a password of the form
+"<project_mqtt>/<user_mqtt>" with a password of the form

 Note: You can generate an API key under Setup -> Manage API Keys